PRCI 2021 STAAARS Plus Proposals Now Open

 - Introduction and motivation that includes clear statement of research objectives, policy relevance, and testable hypotheses

-- Description of data source(s) and any prior experience working with the proposed data
+- Description of data source(s), documentation of access to the data for publishable research, and any prior experience working with the proposed data

 - Proposed empirical analysis methodology(ies)